 The glossary defines terms you encounter as you use the Schoolwork User Guide.

 A task assigned as part of a Handout.
-Schoolwork supports the following types of activities: apps (including progress-reporting apps), files, links, bookmarks, photos, videos and scanned documents.
-See also app activity, bookmark activity, Handout, link activity, progress-reporting app.
+Schoolwork supports the following types of activities: apps (including progress-reporting apps), files, photos, videos, scanned documents, links and hand-in requests.
+See also app activity, Handout, link activity and progress-reporting app.

 A teacher-owned file in iCloud Drive that supports concurrent editing or viewing.
 Teachers can share one copy of a collaborative file with all students in a class or share a separate copy with each student.
-Teachers and students can actively work in the file at the same time.
-Schoolwork supports collaboration for iWork Pages, Numbers and Keynote files.
+Teachers and students can actively work on the file at the same time.
+Schoolwork supports collaboration for Pages, Numbers and Keynote files.
+See About collaboration for Pages, Numbers and Keynote.

-An electronic publication file (ePub).
-A digital version of a printed publication, created according to the ePub format.
-The ePub format is a free, open ebook standard developed and maintained by the International Digital Publishing Forum (IDPF), a non-profit standards organisation.
-You can use Pages to export your documents in ePub format for reading with Apple Books on iPad, iPhone or iPod touch.
+An electronic publication (EPUB) file.
+A digital version of a printed publication, created according to the EPUB format.
+The EPUB format is a free, open ebook standard developed and maintained by Publishing@W3C, a working group of World Wide Web Consortium (W3C), a non-profit standards organisation.
+You can use Pages to export your documents in EPUB format for reading with Apple Books on iPad, iPhone or iPod touch.
 See Use advanced book creation options in Pages.

-A message from your teacher.
-A Handout can include announcements, reminders, instructions, assigned activities or requests for work.
-Handouts consist of a list of recipients (an entire class or one or more students in a class), a title, instructions and an activity assignment or request for work.
-Teachers can also set a Handout deadline.
-If your teacher adds a deadline, any activities or work you submit after that date are late.
-Schoolwork automatically sets deadlines for 23:59 local time on the day specified.
+An assignment containing one or more activities.
+Handouts consist of a list of recipients (an entire class or one or more students in a class), a name, one or more activities and instructions.
+Teachers can also specify a Handout deadline.
+If your teacher adds a deadline, any activities or work you submit after the deadline are late.
+Schoolwork automatically sets deadlines to 23:59 local time for the specified day.
 See also activity.

 Apple’s Pages, Numbers and Keynote apps.
 You can use these apps to create documents, spreadsheets and presentations.